FgBierwart/KOSTA-Toolbox/README.md

 # STAKOOP (Stability Koopman)-Toolbox
-The toolbox presented is based on the paper [] and estimates the basin of attraction of general vector field (polynomial and non-polynomial) using the Koopman operator framework.
+The toolbox presented here is based on the pre-print [1] and estimates the basin of attraction of general vector fields (polynomial and non-polynomial) using a Koopman operator framework (see [2] for further information).
 Hereafter, we detailed the main functions needed for the construction of the Lyapunov functions and its validation.

 # Construction of the Lyapunov function
 The construction of the Lyapunov function is based on functions : main.m and Eigenfunction.m.
 In function main.m: